 - EnergEYES Award - Recognizes an ophthalmologist who has mentored, served as a role model and motivating force for young ophthalmologists.

-Recognition to Service and Education Awards
+Recognition Awards for Service and Education

 The following awards recognize individuals for their contributions and volunteer activities that support the Academy and the profession.
 The international awards acknowledge and honor international members for their dedication to lifelong learning.